caetanoburjack/quicknews/README.md

 # Quick News
-System developed in ReactJS and Typescript with the framework NextJS.
+System developed using ReactJS and Typescript with the framework NextJS.

 The backend was provided by Prismic and the data storage by FaunaDB.